 Nobody in the 1960s, the 70s, the 80s, or even the 90s had access to these tools, and now, users can have these amazing capabilities without even having to pay for the software!
 It’s truly an amazing time to be into music.

-Some people also incorrectly believe that Garageband users are limited to the stock plug-ins, but as users of the software now, you can actually download other plug-ins online.
+Some people also incorrectly believe that Garageband users are limited to the stock plug-ins, but as users of the software now, you can actually download other plug-ins online by using my guide.

-There is a plethora of plug-ins and software that work with Garageband as well, including Amplitube, which is a guitar amplifier software, as well as programs like Superior Drummer.
+There is a plethora of plug-ins and software that work with Garageband as well, including Amplitube 5 from Plugin Fox, which is a guitar amplifier software, as well as programs like Superior Drummer (also from Plugin Fox).

 The main disadvantage, as I mentioned above, is that there is less we can do in the area of audio manipulation, but for the most part, the vast majority of the things that can be done in Logic Pro X can also be done in Garageband.

-The Rolling Stone even did an article this past year about Garageband and what a great app it is to use on your phone.
+The Rolling Stone even did an article in 2019 about Garageband and what a great app it is to use on your iPhone (this is the one I recommend from Amazon, by the way).
 According to the outlet, T-Pain made his entire 2005 album, Rappa Ternt Sanga, using Garageband.